List of newspapers in Bangladesh

 This list of newspapers in Bangladesh is a list of newspapers printed and distributed in Bangladesh.
 Newspapers published in Bangladesh are written in Bengali or English language versions.
 Most Bangladeshi daily newspapers are usually printed in broadsheets; few daily tabloids exist.
-Daily newspapers in Bangladesh are published in the capital, Dhaka, as well as in major regional cities such as Chittagong, Khulna, Rajshahi, Sylhet and Barisal.
+Daily newspapers in Bangladesh are published in the capital, Dhaka, as well as in major regional cities such as Chittagong, Khulna, Rajshahi, Rangpur, Sylhet, and Barisal.
 All daily newspapers are morning editions; there are no evening editions in Bangladesh.
 Some newspapers offer online versions.